 In particular, the 2016 Kumamoto Earthquake on April of that year caused significant damage to the Kyushu Shinkansen and other Group facilities.
+Additionally, railway facilities on the Kyudai Main Line and the Hisatsu Line suffered damage from the heavy rains in July 2020.
+Currently, some sections of the Hisatsu Line are still operating rail replacement transportation.

-To account for the recent uptick in the frequency and severity of natural disasters, the Group is investing \$70.0 billion in safety investments over the three-year Medium-Term Business Plan ending in fiscal 2021, put toward measures concerning shinkansen derailment and seismic retrofitting for Group structures.
+To account for the recent uptick in the frequency and severity of natural disasters, the Group is making sound safety investments in measures concerning shinkansen derailment and seismic retrofitting for Group structures, as well for the prevention of rock slides and collapses on the slopes along railway lines due to rainfall.
 Furthermore, the Group is working on strengthening both its hard and soft disaster prevention and mitigation measures, which includes desktop training and evacuation training.